Skip to main content

 Medicine Inpatient and outpatient experience with exposure to general medicine and subspecialty medicine fields.

-Women’s and Children’s Inpatient Pediatrics, newborn nursery and pediatric subspecialty areas combined with OB-GYN curricular experiences in labor and delivery, gynecologic surgery and outpatient clinic.
+Women’s and Children’s Inpatient pediatrics, newborn nursery and pediatric subspecialty areas combined with OB-GYN curricular experiences in labor and delivery, gynecologic surgery and outpatient clinic.

 Neuroscience